 |Returning Students||June 30|

 You will be notified electronically once your financial aid award is available.
 Financial aid awards for first year students are released in coordination with your offer of admission, provided all required documents have been received.
-First-year students may view their Offer of Financial Assistance through their Application Status Check or their myNortheastern Portal.
-Returning students will be directed to view their financial aid award through their myNortheastern.
+First-year students may view their Offer of Financial Assistance through their Application Status Check.
+Returning students will be directed to view their financial aid award through their Student Hub.

 Once the financial aid awarding process has begun, awards will continue to be released on a rolling basis as your financial aid application becomes complete.